-- All staff and volunteers have a Criminal Record Check with Vulnerable Sector Screening. - All staff and volunteers have program-appropriate first aid training, with a minimum of Standard First Aid.
-Their CPR-C is renewed annually. - Camp Thunderbird sea kayaking programs are led by guides certified by the Sea Kayak Guides Alliance of British Columbia. - The Outdoor Centre and Camp Thunderbird is accredited by the British Columbia Camping Association.
-This accreditation ensures compliance with stringent training, health and safety protocols and auditors regularly visit the site for inspections. - The Outdoor Centre and Camp Thunderbird's High Ropes courses are inspected and certified annually by an Association of Challenge Course Technology Professional Vendor Member. - Camp Thunderbird cooperates with land managers and permitting authorities. - The Outdoor Centre and Camp Thunderbird are supported by the YMCA-YWCA of Vancouver Island Health and Safety Committee. - The Outdoor Centre and Camp Thunderbird, inspects, maintains and reviews all safety equipment, particularly emergency communications devices, regularly. - The Outdoor Centre and Camp Thunderbird reviews all family and staff surveys.
+- All staff and volunteers have a Criminal Record Check with Vulnerable Sector Screening. - All staff and volunteers have program-appropriate first aid training, with a minimum of Standard First Aid which includes CPR-C. - Camp Thunderbird sea kayaking programs are led by guides certified by the Sea Kayak Guides Alliance of British Columbia. - The Outdoor Centre and Camp Thunderbird is accredited by the British Columbia Camping Association.
+This accreditation ensures compliance with stringent training, health and safety protocols and auditors regularly visit the site for inspections. - Camp Thunderbird cooperates with land managers and permitting authorities. - The Outdoor Centre and Camp Thunderbird are supported by the YMCA-YWCA of Vancouver Island Health and Safety Committee. - The Outdoor Centre and Camp Thunderbird inspects, maintains and reviews all safety equipment, particularly emergency communications devices, regularly. - The Outdoor Centre and Camp Thunderbird reviews all family and staff surveys.